iltar/blog-articles/published/decoupling-your-security-user.md

 [//]: # (DATE: 2016-07-03T10:00:00+01:00)
 [//]: # (TAGS: symfony, security, php, data transfer object, session, serialize, entity)

-A lot of developers come to `#symfony` ask how to implement a login or authentication system.
+A lot of developers come to `#symfony` and ask how to implement a login or authentication system.
 It's quite common to have a bunch of features which require authentication and authorization.
 While authentication is identifying your user, authorization is granting permissions to this user.